AliceNN-ucdenver/Iasa/cio-october.md

 As [Aravind Subramanian, Deloitte Partner and AI Advisor, argues](https://www.deloitte.com/nz/en/services/consulting/perspectives/ai-assisted-software-engineering.html): "AI governance is more than just rules; it's about creating a foundation of trust that supports innovation.
 Imagine it as an essential guide, ensuring AI-generated code acts ethically and reliably while aligning with organisational goals.
 By keeping humans in the loop, we inject empathy and judgment, crucial for navigating complex ethical landscapes.
 Governance isn't a barrier; it's a facilitator that empowers us to explore new ideas responsibly, blending human insights with technological advancements to build a future we can all believe in."

 This human-in-the-loop principle is why CIOs must act now.
 The organizations that win won't be those that generate the most code or adopt AI fastest, but those that maintain engineering discipline while leveraging AI's capabilities.
 Your market differentiator lies not in the speed of code generation but in the quality of architectural decisions, the robustness of security implementations, and the elegance of solutions that only experienced engineers can provide.
-Organizations that recognize this "70/30 Rule" and invest in technical craftsmanship will transform AI from a potential threat into their greatest strategic asset, using governance not as a brake on innovation but as an accelerator for sustainable, trustworthy transformation.
+Organizations that recognize this "70/30 Rule" and invest in technical craftspersonship will transform AI from a potential threat into their greatest strategic asset, using governance not as a brake on innovation but as an accelerator for sustainable, trustworthy transformation.

 ## The Pattern Recognition Problem: Learning from History